ivycat/ivycat-ajax-testimonials/readme.txt

 `[ic_do_testimonials group='licorice' quantity='5' num_words='30' more_tag='find out more . . .']`

+= List testimonials on a page or post using a shortcode: =

+Want to display your testimonials in a _list_, instead of one at a time?

+* `[ic_do_testimonials display='list']` - Lists out testimonials, one after the other in a page or post.
+Note: this shortcode honors the default quantity of 3 posts, but you can modify the number of testimonials that display in your list by using `quantity='x' ` in your shortcode.
+* `[ic_do_testimonials display='list' quantity='-1']` - Lists out _all_ testimonials, one after the other in a page or post.

+= Change the format of testimonial lists and keep changes after plugin updates =

+Prefer to tweak the layout of the testimonial list output?
+Great, you've got two choices:

+1. If you're only showing testimonial lists in one place, or your testimonial lists always use the same styles, you can simply copy the `testimonials-loop-template.php` file to your theme's main directory and customize it any way you like.
+1. Specify a custom template file in your shortcode that points to a file in your theme directory like `[ic_do_testimonials template='my-custom-template.php']`  Note, it's probably best to start by copying the `testimonials-loop-template.php` file to your theme folder, rename, and edit as needed.

 = Embed a testimonial directly in your theme template =

 You can drop the following WordPress function in your template files, replacing the `[shortcode]` part with your, custom shortcode.